 Our vision plan provides eye examinations, conventional corrective lenses, contact lenses and frames through a nationwide network.
 Discounts on LASIK as well.

-We offer a variety of wellness programs focused towards weight management & nutrition, and emergency preparedness training.
-Employees are also offered free flu shots and tobacco cessation courses.
+Employees are offered free flu shots and tobacco cessation courses.

 Fitness and physical activity classes are available at many campuses.
-In addition, some campuses offer discounts on gym memberships and access to recreational facilities.
+In addition, some campuses offer access to recreational facilities.

 Confidential, consultative assistance provided by trained counselors is available 24/7 to help resolve personal challenges is free of charge.

 Pay for select medical and/or child care expenses on a pre-tax basis.
 Increase your take-home pay while also reimbursing you for your out-of-pocket health care and/or child care expenses.

 Enjoy discounts for goods and services in many areas of everyday life, including significant discounts from four of the nation's largest cell phone companies.

 Depending on the classification of your position, employees can earn between 18 and 24 vacation days each year.

 Full-time staff earn one sick day each month.
 Currently, many of our long-term employees have well over 200 available sick days.

 As a full-time employee, you’ll get up to twelve paid holidays per year!
 Just one of the many ways we ensure work/life balance.